Nando81k/Nando81k/README.md

 - 🛠️ I build sleek, scalable apps with **React**, **Node.js**, and **ASP.NET**
 - 📱 Creator of **FYLA** – a booking & social platform for beauty professionals
-- 🧠 Maker of **PATCH** – a modern health tracking platform with real-time insights
+- 🧠 Product Manager of **PATCH** – a modern health tracking platform with real-time insights
 - 🌟 Passionate about clean code, intuitive UI, and shipping fast

 ---